dragon-panic/rldf/README.md

 - Improved training efficiency with proper hyperparameter settings
 - Created visualizations for value function assessment

+## Training Approaches

+The project supports two different approaches to training agents:

+1. **Structured Rewards (Default)**: This approach uses hand-crafted rewards for specific actions (planting, harvesting, eating, etc.) and carefully balances them to produce effective behavior.

+2. **Emergence Mode**: This approach uses a simplified reward function that primarily rewards survival and state improvement, without specifying which actions the agent should take.
+The agent must discover effective strategies on its own.
+Enable with `--emergence` flag.

+The emergence approach tends to need longer training time but may discover novel strategies and behaviors that weren't explicitly programmed.
+It's particularly interesting for observing how complex behaviors like farming cycles can emerge from simple survival-focused rewards.

 ## Project Structure

 - `environment.py`: Defines the GridWorld class for the 2D environment